snakemake/snakemake/docs/snakefiles/remote_files.rst

 AUTO
 ====

-A remote wrapper which automatically selects an appropriate remote based on the url's scheme.
+A wrapper which automatically selects an appropriate remote provider based on the url's scheme.
 It removes some of the boilerplate code required to download remote files from various providers:

 .. code-block:: python